gilbh/PyHiddenGUI/README.md

 It allows you to run a GUI program in a text-only terminal or without consuming memory/cpu.
 Put differently, **PyInvisibleGUI** transparently runs a GUI app as a CLI and GUI-less command.

 This is an ideal solution for programs that open a GUI screen for the user to set up a certain set of parameters and then execute something.
-With **PyInvisibleGUI**, the program can load a preconfigured setting of the GUI and immediately start to execute.
+With **PyInvisibleGUI**, the program can load a preconfigured setting of the GUI and immediately start the execution.
 All updates to Multiline elements will appears in stdout (via `print`).

 The code will run the same but without creating any GUI.
 You are not required to change anything in the code and you can switch back and forth between **PySimpleGUI** and **PyInvisibleGUI** seamlessly.
 All the elements have the same values and are retrievable using `sg['element_name'].get()` or `sg.element_name.get()`, and similarly updated with the method `update()`, just like **PySimpleGUI**.